pycom/pycom-libraries/lib/pymesh/README.md

 They are quite monolithic, as they were developed on par with firmware Pymesh development.
 Multiple improvement are foreseen to be further performed, into areas like modularity (BLE RPC is the main candidate).
 Also lots of code is executed in micropython threads, which have limited memory (they should be moved in the *main loop*).
 Maybe queues for RX/TX on Pymesh should be added, with automatic retransmissions until ACK.

 ### Important features
-* Start Pymesh over LoRa on 863Mhz, bandwidth 250kHz, spreading-factor 7 (check MeshInternal constructor).
+* Start Pymesh over LoRa on 863Mhz, bandwidth 250kHz, spreading-factor 7 (check `pymesh_config.py` defaults).
 * Pymesh parameters are automatically saved in NVM, so in the next restart/deepsleep, the node will try to maintain its IP addresses and connections with neighbour nodes.
 * Start BLE server with name `PyGo (mac: <LoRa MAC>`
   * BLE is used with an RPC protocol, packed using `msgpack` library .